dawsonjon/FPGA-TX/README.md

 communicates to the FTDI chip using a light-weight UART.
 The UART is configured to run at the maximum rate supported by the USB chip of 12Mbit/s.

-this allows some performance margin in Stereo FM which requires the most bandwidth of all the modes currently implemented.
+This allows some performance margin in Stereo FM which requires the most bandwidth of all the modes currently implemented.
 In stereo FM mode, the sample rate is 152 KHz, with a resolution of 16 bits.
 This requires a minimum transfer rate of 2.4Mbits/s